 As afternoon approached – the clouds momentarily broke – allowing the sun’s light to gallop down the sheer rock face and instantly conquered the majority of the shadows on the mountain, only in the farthest of recesses did the darkness prevail.
 The interplay of light on the mountain face was magical, momentary and fleeting – the spectacle made one’s heart race – it was a moment of being alive.

 Everyone played in a small stream and explored some side trails.
-Several cows moo’d in the distance then others, not far way, started to run, they disappeared over a hill. …Several minutes later we heard a clamor, the same cows crested the hill close to us and ran down in our direction, we gave them plenty of room, they ran passed and onto some unseen green pasture.
+Several cows mooed in the distance then others, not far away, started to run, they disappeared over a hill. …Several minutes later we heard a clamor, the same cows crested the hill close to us and ran down in our direction, we gave them plenty of room, they ran passed and onto some unseen green pasture.

 It was late in the afternoon and we passed by the hut on our return visit.
-Other hikers had gathered to enjoy the some late lunch.
+Other hikers had gathered to enjoy some late lunch.
 A table opened up on the small open courtyard and we enjoyed some drinks and soup.
 All the time enjoying the vistas that the valley offered.

-A black faced cat, his grimaced expression formed from having a slightly recessed nose, indignantly walked around the tables and on the countertop before being shooed away.
+A black-faced cat, his grimaced expression formed from having a slightly recessed nose, indignantly walked around the tables and on the countertop before being shooed away.

-As we left I saw, in a garden pot, a the most curious looking white flower – it was Edelweiss.
+As we left I saw, in a garden pot, the most curious looking white flower – it was Edelweiss.
 The flower was soft and gentle on the fingers.
 When you travel to Tirol you will see a multi-pointed flower drawn sometimes on signage, restaurant menus and embroidered onto clothes.
 This is that flower.

 Returning to the car I saw a classic looking motorbike parked nearby.
 The bike, the farm setting, the mountains in the distance, the jacket laid casually across the seat…it was just cool.
 I had to snap a photo.

 Sometimes when you travel a place just catches your eye – you want to see more of it.
 A small church named Kalvarienberg that overlooks Arzl and the city of Innsbruck, Austria, caught my eye fifteen years ago.
 It was a tiny, white building perched atop a small hill.
 For some reason this hill just beckoned to me – I had to visit.
-During that first trip I never got to see it up close, even after visiting Innsbruck multiple times the opportunity slipped away….until recently.
+During that first trip more than fourteen years earlier, I never got to see it up close, even after visiting Innsbruck multiple times the opportunity slipped away….until recently.

 The church is about a forty-five minutes walk from the Youth Hostel in Innsbruck.
 Wear some comfortable walking shoes as the ascent is greater than it first appears.
 Part of the enjoyment of the walk is you get to explore the small town of Arzl, which is quiet and relaxing.